luciusvinicius/tpj-project/README.md

 The [Sprite Component](projeto/source/sprite_component.py) is also responsable to set up and manage animations and collisions.

-(To Luís: Tu q fez, ent acho q tu consegue tbm elaborar melhor do que eu nisso)

 ### Double Buffer
 The Render Manager processes all render operations.
-It applies the Double Buffer pattern, since it is the default method which PyGame utilizes to render the scene.
+It applies the Double Buffer pattern, since it is the default method which Pygame utilizes to render the scene.

 First the Render Manager fills the scene with the background color, then proceeds to render all existent actors and text.
 Only after rendering everything, it changes the buffer to show the output.